Oregon: Tourism and entertainment

-In Southern Oregon, the Oregon Shakespeare Festival, held in Ashland, is also a tourist draw, as is the Oregon Vortex and the Wolf Creek Inn State Heritage Site, a historic inn where Jack London wrote his 1913 novel Valley of the Moon.

 Oregon has also historically been a popular region for film shoots due to its diverse landscapes, as well as its proximity to Hollywood.
 Movies filmed in Oregon include: Animal House, Free Willy, The General, The Goonies, Kindergarten Cop, One Flew Over the Cuckoo's Nest, and Stand By Me.
 Oregon native Matt Groening, creator of The Simpsons, has incorporated many references from his hometown of Portland into the TV series.
-Additionally, several television shows have been filmed throughout the state including Portlandia, Grimm, Bates Motel, and Leverage.
 The Oregon Film Museum is located in the old Clatsop County Jail in Astoria.
 Additionally, the last remaining Blockbuster store is located in Bend.

 Technology

 High technology industries located in Silicon Forest have been a major employer since the 1970s.
 Tektronix was the largest private employer in Oregon until the late 1980s.
 Intel's creation and expansion of several facilities in eastern Washington County continued the growth that Tektronix had started.
 Intel, the state's largest for-profit private employer, operates four large facilities, with Ronler Acres, Jones Farm and Hawthorn Farm all located in Hillsboro.

 The spinoffs and startups that were produced by these two companies led to the establishment of the so-called Silicon Forest.
 The recession and dot-com bust of 2001 hit the region hard; many high technology employers reduced the number of their employees or went out of business.
 Open Source Development Labs made news in 2004 when they hired Linus Torvalds, developer of the Linux kernel.
 In 2010, biotechnology giant Genentech opened a $400 million facility in Hillsboro to expand its production capabilities.
 Oregon is home to several large datacenters that take advantage of cheap power and a climate conducive to reducing cooling costs.
 Google operates a large datacenter in The Dalles, and Facebook built a large datacenter near Prineville in 2010.
 Amazon opened a datacenter near Boardman in 2011, and a fulfillment center in Troutdale in 2018.